enayet123/BackupOnEventPlugin/README.md

 # You can enable/disable the events that will trigger a backup to happen
 # Messages and announcements can be hidden
 # onJoin and onQuit will hide the 'x has joined the server' messages
+# Setting maxInMegaBytes to 0 will provide unlimited space
 Player:
   onJoin: true
   onQuit: false